basedtech/serv.h/README.md

-# serv.h
-Single Header Web Server Library
+# Desktop Web App Library

-I initially wrote this for a Linux app I'm working on, but I think it might be useful for a few people.
-This is written as an alternative to libraries such as electron, webview, and tauri.
-Instead of hooking to a browser process, or packing an entire browser in the binary, this lib just starts a HTTP server, and allows the user to open the link in their favorite browser.
-Please note, this is not for every piece of software, choose what works best for you.
+- This is a "more practical" replacement for frameworks like Electron, Webview, and Tauri
+- Instead of opening a new browser instance (which uses a lot of RAM), this library starts a HTTP web server that allows communication with a C backend.
+- The user is given a link to open in their favorite browser.

+Currently, this library is in development and not intended for use in software yet.

 ### Future plans
 - [x] Support Linux
+- [x] Support Windows
-- [ ] Support Windows
+- [ ] Implement better/faster bindings
 - [ ] Parse POST requests
-- [ ] A better solution for 'bindings'
+- [ ] Open a small window when running the app with instructions

+Copyright (C) by Based Technologies - Published under MIT License